lemotdesign/one-click-hugo-cms/site/content/pest-control/_index.md

   Coast Homes
 image: img/pest-control-photo.jpg
 blurb:
-  heading: The Conquer Termites team is highly trained and licensed to treat all
-    those pesky pests in and around your home.
+  heading: It’s not about ‘spray and pray’
   text: Body Copy for the test heading.
+  body: >-
+    The Conquer Termites team is highly trained and licensed to treat all those pesky pests in and around your home.

-  body: It’s not about ‘spray and pray’.
-It’s about the targeted application of
-    proven chemicals to get a great outcome - a pest-free home.
+    It’s not about ‘spray and pray’.
+It’s about the targeted application of proven chemicals to get a great outcome - a pest-free home.
 pest_control_entries:
   - heading: "General Pest Control Package:"
     text: >-